cancel icon

 Avoiding exercise out of fear

-It’s natural to worry that movement might cause more damage.
+It is natural to worry that movement might cause more damage.
 But for most people with back pain, avoiding all exercise actually makes things worse.
 Your muscles and bones stay healthier when used regularly and gradually.
-Pain doesn’t always mean tissue is being harmed, sometimes it simply means those tissues have become sensitive and need confident, gradual use rather than complete rest.
+Pain does not always mean tissue is being harmed; sometimes it simply means those tissues have become sensitive and need confident, gradual use rather than complete rest.

 Start with gentle, low-impact activity: walking, swimming, cycling on a stationary bike.
 Increase slowly (for example, add five minutes of walking every few days).
-If you’re unsure, ask your physiotherapist or GP for simple, safe exercises.
+If you are unsure, ask your physiotherapist or GP for simple, safe exercises.

 Lifting and carrying in unsafe ways